billyclark3/geometry-rb/README.md

 # Rubygeom

-This is a computational geometry library that includes to represent Points, Lines, Shapes (polygons), and Intersections.
+This is a computational geometry library that includes classes to represent Points, Lines, Shapes (polygons), and Intersections.
 It implements a point.in_shape?(shape) method that uses the ray-casting algorithm to test if a point is in a polygon.
 The logic is located in lib/rubygeom.rb.
+Tests are in spec/rubygeom_spec.rb.